RACV Logo

 Day 2: Dubrovnik

-This morning after breakfast, take a day trip to Elaphiti Islands – a small archipelago northwest of Dubrovnik.
-Travel to Lopud, where you’ll hike from the main village to Sunj Beach with your leader.
-Explore the old churches, old fortress and incredible views along the way.
-When you arrive at the beach, enjoy some free time to relax, swim, or find a good spot to settle for a couple of hours for a long lunch.
-After, return to Dubrovnik where you’ll have the late afternoon and night free.
-Walk along the city walls of ‘Game of Thrones’ fame, enjoying breathtaking views of the Adriatic Sea.
-Visit Big Onofrio's Fountain, built by architect Onofrio della Cava in the 15th century to supply water to the city or check out the Franciscan monastery, home to one of the world's oldest continuously functioning pharmacies, founded in the 13th century.
-Tonight, kick back on Banje Beach or find a good spot with a sunset view for dinner.
+This morning, set off on a daytrip to the Elafiti Islands – a small archipelago northwest of Dubrovnik – exploring churches along the way.
+When you arrive at the beach, you’ll have some free time to relax, swim or find a coastal restaurant for a long lunch.
+After, return to Dubrovnik where the rest of the day is free for you to explore at your own pace.
+Maybe visit Big Onofrio's Fountain, built by architect Onofrio della Cava in the 15th century to supply water to the city, or check out the Franciscan Monastery – home to one of the world's oldest continuously functioning pharmacies, founded in the 13th century.
+Tonight, maybe kick back on Banje Beach or find a good spot for dinner with a sunset view.

 Day 3: Split

-This morning you’ll take a public bus up the coast to Split.
+This morning, travel up the coast to Split.
 If Dubrovnik is considered the heart of Dalmatia, Split is certainly the soul.
 On a small peninsula on the eastern shores of the Adriatic Sea, it's the second-largest city in Croatia.
-Enjoy a free afternoon in this stunning seaside town, exploring the historic streets and making sure you see the World Heritage-listed Diocletian's Palace.
-For a more in-depth introduction to the city, why not join an optional guided tour with a local guide?
-Dinner by the sea is recommended, whether you’re a fiend for fresh seafood or just want to catch the deep colours of the sunset.
+Today is a long travel day, so it's a good idea to get stuck into your book or favourite podcasts.
+When you arrive, the afternoon is free for you to explore Split at your own pace.
+Maybe wander through the historic streets, see the UNESCO World Heritage-listed Diocletian's Palace or join a tour with a local guide?
+Dinner by the sea is recommended, whether you’re after fresh seafood or you just want to catch the deep colours of the sunset.

 Day 4: Split

-Enjoy a free day in Split today.
-At the heart of its atmospheric Old Town is a fascinating city-within-a-city – the remains of a third-century palace built for Roman Emperor Diocletian.
-Some places might have protected such an impressive complex in a museum, but not enigmatic Split.
+Today is a free day in Split.
+At the heart of its atmospheric Old Town is a fascinating city-within-a-city – the remains of a 3rd-century palace built for Roman Emperor Diocletian.
 These ancient walls now house a vibrant mix of shops, cafes, restaurants and houses.
-Step back in time as you stroll the sprawling maze of passageways and courtyards – you’ll also find a 16th-century synagogue and a courtyard often filled with music.
-If your feet tire, why not sample Croatia’s fine coffee culture with a frothy kava from a cafe on the Riva waterfront promenade – a prime spot for people-watching.
-In the evening, Split boasts an increasingly bustling nightlife scene, so grab a few of your fellow travellers and hit the bars.
+Maybe step back in time as you stroll the sprawling maze of passageways and courtyards – you’ll also find a 16th-century synagogue and a courtyard often filled with music.
+This afternoon, why not sample Croatia’s fine coffee culture with a frothy kava from a cafe on the Riva waterfront promenade or climb the Cathedral of Saint Domnius for panoramic views over the city.
+The rest of the night is free for you to explore Split at your own pace.

 Day 5: Plitvice Lakes National Park / Zagreb